thisisqubika/java-coding-challenge/ANSWERS.md

 - productionYearTo: when null indicates that a car is still in production
 - parentModel: when null indicates that a car is the parent model and it can have sub-models

+Note that in the UML diagram the `+` indicates a filed that has setter and getter public.
+I used `#` for `id` that has only getter public but setter protected.

 ## B - Ingest the data

 ## C - Expose data with a RESTful API